ndp/amp-what-acceptance-test/specs/amp-what.md

 * Visit amp-what
 * Search for "medium-light skin tone"
 * I see the "person bouncing ball" symbol
-* I see the "man gesturing ok" symbol
+* I see the "person gesturing ok" symbol
 * I see the "mx claus" symbol
 * Search for "flag"
 * Click the "Click to show more than 250." message